top of page

 • Security & Trust — Prioritizing governance, privacy, and secure deployment.

-• Public Benefit — Ensuring AI capacity supports national interests and public-sector needs.
+• Public Benefit — Ensuring AI infrastructure supports national interests and public-sector needs.

-• Canadian Sovereignty — Securing domestic control over foundational AI infrastructure.
+• Canadian Sovereignty — Securing domestic control over foundational AI capabilities.

-• Energy Stewardship — Leveraging Manitoba’s clean hydroelectric grid for sustainable compute.
+• Energy Stewardship — Leveraging Manitoba’s hydroelectric grid for efficient, renewable compute.

-Al Friesen oversees the North Atlas Compute initiative, coordinating partnerships with provincial and federal stakeholders to develop Manitoba’s first sovereign AI data centre.
+North Atlas AI leads the North Atlas Compute program, coordinating with provincial and federal partners to develop Manitoba’s first sovereign AI data centre and support Canada’s long-term AI resilience.

 Abstract White Waves